wall with finalists

 Share Facebook Share Pinterest Share Linkedin Share Twitter

-Grand Finale 2025 Milan: Day 1 unfolding now
+Grand Finale 2025 in Milan: As it happened

-Discover what's happening during the two-day competition in Milan.
+Discover what's happened during the two-day competition in Milan.

 On 28 October, the Grand Finale of S.Pellegrino Young Chef Academy Competition 2024-25 kicked off in Milan.
 This two-day event will see 15 finalists from around the world competing in front of the Grand Jury of esteemed international chefs – Christophe Bacquié, Jeremy Chan, Antonia Klugmann, Niki Nakayama, Elena Reygadas, Julien Royer, and Mitsuharu Tsumura – in the hope of earning the coveted title of the world's Best Young Chef 2025.